 In the event you have questions concerning project specific details or need clarification on any details mentioned in the Supporting Documentation of a project, the best course of action is to reach out directly to the Project Owner.
 Bonfire Support isn't able to provide direct contact information for the Project Owner due to privacy legislation, but there are a few steps you can take to contact them!

 You can contact the Project Owner with questions regarding the project's specifications using the Opportunity Q&A. You'll want to first if the Opportunity Q&A is available on the Project.
 To check, log into the organization's Bonfire Portal.
 From there, click the View Opportunity button next to the opportunity you have questions about.
 From the Project Details page, you can check if the Questions Due Date has passed or not.

-If the Questions Due Date has not yet passed, then scroll down to the Messages heading and select the Opportunity Q&A tab:
+If the Questions Due Date has not yet passed, click the Ask A Question button, which will automatically scroll to the Messages heading and select the Opportunity Q&A tab:

 If you don't see the Opportunity Q&A tab, or the due date for questions has passed, move to Step 2.